common-workflow-lab/python-cwlgen/doc/source/introduction.rst

 Introduction
 ************

-Pycwl is a python library for the manipulation and generation of CWL tools.
+Python-cwlgen is a python library for the generation of CWL programmatically.
+It supports the generation of CommandLineTool and DockerRequirement.